ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 # Name form

-Names are formed using Port-Prefix Naming ({{SVCB}} Section 2.3), with a scheme of "dns".
-For example, SVCB records for a DNS service identified as `dns1.example.com` would be located at `_dns.dns1.example.com`.
+Names are formed using Port-Prefix Naming ({{Section 2.3 of SVCB}}), with a scheme of "dns".
+For example, SVCB records for a DNS service identified as "`dns1.example.com`" would be located at "`_dns.dns1.example.com`".

 ## Special case: non-default ports

 Normally, a DNS service is identified by an IP address or a domain name.
 When connecting to the service using unencrypted DNS over UDP or TCP, clients use the default port number for DNS (53).
 However, in rare cases, a DNS service might be identified by both a name and a port number.
 For example, the `dns:` URI scheme {{?DNSURI=RFC4501}} optionally includes an authority, comprised of a host and a port number (with a default of 53).
 DNS URIs normally omit the authority, or specify an IP address, but a hostname and non-default port number are allowed.

 When a non-default port number is part of a service identifier, Port-Prefix Naming places the port number in an additional a prefix on the name.
-For example, SVCB records for a DNS service identified as `dns1.example.com:9953` would be located at `_9953._dns.dns1.example.com`.
+For example, SVCB records for a DNS service identified as "`dns1.example.com:9953`" would be located at "`_9953._dns.dns1.example.com`".
 If two DNS services operating on different port numbers provide different behaviors, this arrangement allows them to preserve the distinction when specifying alternative endpoints.

 # Applicable existing SvcParamKeys

 ## alpn

-This key indicates the set of supported protocols ({{SVCB}} Section 6.1).
+This key indicates the set of supported protocols ({{Section 6.1 of SVCB}}).
 There is no default protocol, so the `no-default-alpn` key does not apply, and the `alpn` key MUST be present.

 If the protocol set contains any HTTP versions (e.g. "h2", "h3"), then the record indicates support for DNS over HTTPS {{!DOH=RFC8484}}, and the "dohpath" key MUST be present ({{dohpath}}).
 All keys specified for use with the HTTPS record are also permissible, and apply to the resulting HTTP connection.